samuelcolvin/JuliaByExample/common_usage.md

+Julia is a high-level, high-performance dynamic programming language for technical computing.
+This site is a non official series of examples of Julia.

 Below are a series of examples of common operations in Julia.
 They assume you already have Julia installed and working (the examples are currently tested with Julia v0.3 - latest).